VimHax/Eelios/README.md

 ]
 ```

 This function takes 2 arguments of type `Number` and returns the addition of them.
-You can't exactly reuse this function, since it's anonymous, so you can assign it to a variable like shown below.
+You can't exactly reuse this function, since it's anonymous, so you can assign it to a variable like shown below, if you want to reuse it.

 ```
 add <- | x : Number, y : Number | -> Number eval x + y
 ```

 > Since the instruction only contains a single instruction, the `eval` instruction, you can remove the **unnecessary** square brackets.
-(I prefer to keep them most of the time because it's easier to read with them there)
+(I prefer to keep them most of the time because it's easier to read with them)

 ```
 larger <- | x: Number, y : Number | -> Number [